-Throughout the spring, we have seen countless examples of advancement operations that acted quickly to secure critical support for students and institutions—and show that philanthropy’s place in higher education has perhaps never been as important as it is today.
+Throughout the year, we have seen countless examples of advancement operations that acted quickly to secure critical support for students and institutions—and show that philanthropy’s place in higher education has perhaps never been as important as it is today.
 Given the financial uncertainties that many colleges and universities will continue to face, this level of agility needs to be embedded in our advancement DNA.
 Needs will arise quickly, and the windows for addressing them will grow shorter and shorter.
 As such, the ability to establish and execute overlapping micro-campaigns will be essential.

 How can we serve our institutions and donors best in meaningful conversations about philanthropy?
 How quickly can we identify and communicate with those prospective donors for a campaign?
-How long will it take to mobilise volunteers and provide the resources they need to engage their networks?
+How long will it take to mobilize volunteers and provide the resources they need to engage their networks?
 When can we evaluate performance metrics with transparency and make needed adjustments?
 In an era of unforeseen challenges and shrinking campaign cycles, the answer to all the above will need to be faster than ever before.

-More personalisation in donor engagement
+More personalization in donor engagement

 In the absence of in-person events or on-campus gatherings, advancement professionals have had to get creative in how they foster the sense of community that honors the relationship their alumni have with the institution and builds a culture of giving.
 At the same time, this era of social distancing has greatly diminished the ability to have sincere and personal interactions with prospective major donors.
-In response, forward-thinking development officers have found ways to individualise their outreach and demonstrate sincerity and value to their constituents.
+In response, forward-thinking development officers have found ways to individualize their outreach and demonstrate sincerity and value to their constituents.
 This is a trend that can only strengthen advancement efforts in the future.

 To be clear, the need to invest time and care in learning about a donor’s relationship with the institution has not changed.
 Motivations for giving still need to be discussed and understood.
 What is changing, however, is the speed and scale at which we need to get to that place of understanding.
 As a result, the strategies and process by which we cultivate and nurture these relationships are undergoing a major shift that leverages technology in new ways.